jfrog/vault-plugin-secrets-artifactory/README.md

 This backend creates access tokens in Artifactory using the admin credentials provided.
 Note that if you provide non-admin credentials, then the "username" must match the username of the credential owner.

-Ideally this plugin would create "expiring access tokens" in Artifactory, however expiring access tokens cannot be revoked early (see RTFACT-15293).

-When the lease on the Artifactory access token ends, this plugin will ask Artifactory to revoke the token.
-Note that as reported in RTFACT-22519, Artifactory will continue to honour the revoked access token for a few minutes.

-I've also filed RTFACT-22477, proposing CIDR restrictions on the created access tokens.

 ## What's Missing

-* I'm still spelunking through the Vault code base to determine who is responsible for enforcing TTLs.
-I _think_ I have it correct, but I can't stay 100% yet.

-* I'd like to rotate the admin/config access_token when it's configured (if it's refreshable).
+* rotate the admin/config access_token when it's configured (if it's refreshable).

 ## Testing Locally